 But nutter MPs and campaigners are now questioning whether a change in the law is necessary to prevent unlimited access to such products.

 not so Liberal Democrat MP for Bath, criticised falling standards of decency among retailers.
 He said: In terms of magazines, CDs and DVDs, standards seem to be slipping.
-If the industry can't collectively sort itself out then we must
+If the industry can't collectively sort itself out then we must seriously look

 Both Tesco and Asda said they did not sell books with the 'fuck' in the titles in their supermarkets.

 Tesco Direct had more than ten books and CDs on its site with the F-word in the titles.
 These included How

 To Fuck A Woman's Brains Out .
 Other examples were The Fuck-Up , an American novel about a hopeless New Yorker; and Fuck It: The Ultimate Spiritual Way , a self-help book written by an ex-advertising executive turned holistic healer.

 A Tesco spokesman said: We block material which may cause offence so that titles like these cannot be searched for or accidentally found.
 Unfortunately our filter process was not working properly but has now been fixed.
 We're grateful this was